TienSFU25/2650-weekly-exercises/w10/aws-exercise.md

 - [Setup an AWS Account with IAM Identity Center](aws-setup.md)
 - [Setup Billing alerts](aws-billing-alerts.md)
 - ["Deploying" a Docker app to EC2](./aws-ec2-docker/README.md)

+### Submission

+1. Screenshot of your IAM Identity Users page, showing that you've setup an IAM Account with the appropriate Permissions

+2. Link to your EC2 instance's public IPv4 address.
+Going to `your_ipv4_address:3000` should show us your "website" running on EC2

+3. Git repo of how you've Dockerized the `2650-docker-ec2` app (I imagine the Docker commits on top of the existing commits)

+Jamie will grade this within the week, then be sure to turn off your EC2 instances (and whatever else you have on AWS) so you don't get billed.